 Absolutely.
 We understand these feelings and most of us experienced a variation of them at some point.
 For some, it was when we came to terms with our own sexuality and gender issues.
 For others, it was when we learned our son is gay, or our daughter is transgender, or our spouse is bisexual, or our sibling is gender-queer, and so on.

 We recognize that this is journey for everyone: at one time we were all taking our first step and working through intense, often difficult emotions.
 Our goal is to work through such feelings in a way that is safe and sensitive.
 It helps when we use the “I-Message” form of communicating: that way, we can express such feelings as our own processing, rather than a judgement about someone else.

 We also have discovered from experience that the more we learn about the LGBTQ community, the more assured we feel over time.

-I feel positive and secure being part of the LGBTQ community but would like to help others starting on this journey.
+I’m farther down on my journey as an LGBTQ person or ally and I’d like to help others just starting out.
 How can I be an ally at your meetings?

 By simply showing up and being present for us.
-LGBTQ individuals—and their affirming families and friends—are an essential part of our meetings and we deeply value our members who come to predominately support others.
-For many who are new to the community, meeting and interacting with LGBTQ people who are farther down the road is a positive message that we know can be life-changing.
-Your feedback in our support circles is vital: we need and appreciate your experience, expertise, and insights.
+LGBTQ individuals—and their affirming families and friends—are an essential to our success and we deeply value our alley members who come to predominately support others.
+For many who are new to the community, meeting and interacting with LGBTQ people who are further down the road is a positive message that can be life-changing.
+We need and appreciate your experience, expertise, and insights.